marko0205/AWS-EC2-Word-Count/ReadME.md

 ```
 In the first problem approach, this function scrolled through each character of the file to count lines ( '\n' ), slowing down the execution considerably.

-Then I wrote some helper functions, respectively for calculate total file size in bytes, clear file list and write a report file with the occurencies of each word
+Then I wrote some helper functions, respectively for calculate total file size in bytes, clear file list and write a report file with the occurrences of each word
 ```c
 long get_file_size(const char* filename) void free_list_of_files()